osamsam321/sbot/README.md

 vi .env
 ```

+Optional.
 If you have a OPENAI_API_KEY env variable, you can run this command.

 ```
 sed -i "s/OPENAI_API_KEY=/OPENAI_API_KEY=$OPENAI_API_KEY/" .env